 - To request further relief, please complete and mail a Request for Abatement of Penalty, Form 21, or Request for Abatement of Interest, Form 21A, with an explanation of how you were impacted.

-- The New Hampshire Department of Revenue Administration is granting automatic relief to Business Profits Tax (BPT), Business Enterprise Tax (BET) and Interest & Dividends Tax (I&D) taxpayers in the form of payment relief and expansion of automatic filing extensions and penalty safe harbors.
+- The New Hampshire Department of Revenue Administration will grant automatic relief to Business Profits Tax (BPT), Business Enterprise Tax (BET) and Interest & Dividends Tax (I&D) taxpayers in the form of payment relief and expansion of automatic filing extensions and penalty safe harbors.

 - The New Jersey Division of Taxation announced an extension of state due dates for Individual Gross Income Tax and Corporation Business Tax to file and make payments until July 15, 2020.